Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 |4|e123inf, e123o, e12info, e13info, e23info|26...30|
 |5|e123info (pseudoscalar)|31|

+Conformal geometric algebra (CGA) has the following properties:
+- conformal means angle preserving for translations like reflection, rotation, translation, dilation
+- used patent US 6,853,964, which expired July 2022
+- uses G4,1 Minkowski space, built from G3 and G1,1
+- needs 32 parameters for a multivector variable
+- the blades are organized according to Pascal triangle 1-5-10-10-5-1
+- the additional dimensions allow additional object types and affine orthogonal transformations.

+G4,1 is organized as e1, e2, e3, e+, e- and converted to e1, e2, e3, einf and eo according to this rules:
-einf means e∞ (infinity), o means eo (origin), e12 means e1^e2
+- einf means e∞ (infinity), o means eo (origin), e12 means e1^e2

-G4,1 is an assembly from G3 euclidean and G1,1 Minkowski metric. e1, e2, e3 and e+ square to 1 each, e- to -1 (hence the name G4,1). e+ and e- are converted to a different base system to be used: einf = e- - e+, eo = 0.5* (e- + e+), einf.e0=-1, eo²=einf²=0
+- e1, e2, e3 and e+ square to 1 each, e- to -1 (hence the name G4,1). e+ and e- are converted to a different base system to be used:
+- einf = e- - e+, eo = 0.5* (e- + e+), einf.e0=-1, eo²=einf²=0
-e+=eo-0.5* einf, e-=eo+0.5* einf, e+.e+=1, e-.e-=-1
+- e+=eo-0.5* einf, e-=eo+0.5* einf, e+.e+=1, e-.e-=-1

-CGA uses e1, e2, e3, eo and einf, i. e.
-5 coordinates for 2^5 = 32 values to represent the objects.
-Some authors use two times 1/sqrt(2) instead of 0.5 as factor, the formulae are different then, but the logic is the same.
+- Some authors use two times 1/sqrt(2) instead of 0.5 as factor, the formulae are different then, but the logic is the same.

 # Geometries included in CGA and higher ones